gwalkey/MSVAScan/README.md

 # MSVAScan
 Scans SQL Server Databases for Security Vulnerabilities

-Uses the same Vulnerability database found in SSMS 17.4
+Uses the same Vulnerability database found in SSMS 17.4, but runs for ALL Databsaes on a server, not just one at a time like SSMS

 Input:<br>
 Run-MSVAScan.ps1 -instance SQLSERVERINSTANCE -User SQLAuthUser -Password SQLAuthPassword<br>